sfigg/commercialization-public/manufacture/desktop/update-the-recovery-image.md

 ## <span id="Try_it_out"></span>Try it out

 **Step 9: Apply the image to a new PC**
-Use the steps from [Lab 2: Deploy Windows using a script](deploy-windows-with-a-script-sxs.md) to copy the image to the storage USB drive, apply the Windows image and the recovery image, and boot it up.
+Use the steps from [Lab 2: Deploy Windows using a script](deploy-windows-with-a-script-sxs.md) to copy the image to the storage USB drive, and apply your Windows image to a PC.

 Note, you'll now include the steps to add the recovery image: